 And also here nearby among dandelions

 Groundsel doesn't seem much to look at, but the Meadows are a bit short of favourite insect species, and the day I was taking these pics, I noticed that one of the groundsel plants had attracted a seven-spot ladybird.
 So it's a welcome sight for me.
-(The only other ladybirds I've seen so far are some two-spots that regularly wander the twigs of the old silver birches in the Links.)
+(The only other ladybirds I've seen so far are some two-spots that regularly wander the twigs of the old silver birches in the Links, and the occasional sighting of pine ladybirds on an American elm on South Meadow Walk.)

-Also in this patch I noticed the small, subtle flowers of what looks like lady's smock
+Also in the nearby wildflower patch I noticed the small, subtle flowers of what looks like lady's smock

 And red-dead nettle (which doesn't sting, and is popular with butterflies)